blackberry/WebWorks-Community-APIs/Tablet/Barcode/README.md

 * Please ensure your file path provided to generate uses a ".png" file extension.
 * File name would be timestamp with .png extension (i.e. 1312478402621.png) when file path is not provided or file extension is not valid.
 * 'UPC_E', 'UPC_A', 'EAN_8', 'EAN_13', 'CODE_128', 'CODE_39', 'ITF', 'PDF417', 'QR' and 'DATAMATRIX' are supported barcode formates.
 * Parameter passed to callbacks is of object type with following default values:

          {'code': 0,   // 0 for Success, -1 for error.
           'msg': null, // Contains an error message.
-    'data': {}}. // The actual data: value of 'content' for successful scan call, value of 'filePath' for successful generate call.
+          'data': {}}  // Check returned values at: 'content' property for successful scan call, 'filePath' property for successful generate call.

 ## Known Issues